odrv3010/finalexam/README.md

 and ended up having quite a surprise.
 I refreshed and improved my programming and coding abilities regarding several topics about Decision Support Analysis, it was pretty interesting to get know different techniques to reach out for effective and informed decisions on multiple areas, like deciding where to invest efforts, resources, money; on orienting the enterprises focus on costs, profits, among many others.
-I enjoyed the guidance given by the professor while solving different minicases and how to interpret the results obtained.
+I appreciated the guidance given by the professor while solving different minicases and how to interpret the results obtained.